simple caramelized onion pasta with red chiles, parmesan, oregano, and black pepper

 freshly cracked black pepper

 Heat a large sauté pan over medium heat.
 Add the olive oil.
 Once hot, add the red onion and shallot.
 Season with a pinch of salt.
-Cook for 10 minutes, stirring often, until tender and caramelized.
-Stir in the red fresno chiles and cook for about 5 minutes longer.
+Cook for 8 minutes, stirring often, until tender and caramelized.
+Add a little bit more olive oil, and reduce the heat to low.
+Cook for another 8 minutes until the onions are deeply caramelized.
+Stir in the red fresno chiles and cook for about 3 minutes longer.